 Want to learn more about using a HIPAA compliant file sharing solution?
 Check out our HIPAA Readiness Report.

 About Brendon Ainsworth

-Learner, Researcher, Customer-focused, and the Director of Sales for FTP Today.
+Learner, Researcher, Customer-focused, and the Chief Revenue Officer & VP of Sales for FTP Today.
 Brendon has successfully navigated multiple industries and has infrastructure certifications in GCP and AWS.
 He started his career in Oil & Gas business development and successfully transitioned to Rackspace as a Mid to Large enterprise technology consultant and then as a leader.